 Remove clean bed sheets from the washer.
-Open the sheets, shaking them to remove any twists and to dislodge pillow cases or other items embedded in the folds.
+Open the sheets, shaking them to remove any twists and to dislodge pillowcases or other items embedded in the folds.
 While the process is simple enough with a flat sheet, take a little more time to inspect the recesses of your fitted sheet for small items.
 Place the bedding loosely in the dryer.

 Avoid overloading the dryer.
-A small capacity dryer may work best if you dry one sheet at a time, especially if you have over-sized sheets for a deep mattress or a king size bed.
+If you have a small capacity dryer, it may work best if you dry one sheet at a time, especially if you have over-sized sheets for a deep mattress or a king size bed.
 The dryer needs room to fluff air throughout the items in the drum.

-Add a clean tennis ball or dryer ball along with the sheets.
-As the drum rotates, the tennis ball is tossed with the sheets, helping to separate twists and folds in the fabric.
+Add clean tennis balls or dryer balls along with the sheets.
+As the drum rotates, the ball is tossed with the sheets, helping to separate twists and folds in the fabric.
 These balls can also help make your sheets softer, which means you can ditch the dryer sheets, which reduce the breathability and absorbency of the fabric.